widgetworks/api-docs/source/includes/_intro.md

 The Widget is made up of four components that work together to embed the tool on your webpage.

- 1. [__Host page__](#page-setup) - your webpage that will host the Widget
+ 1. [__Host page__](#page-setup) - your webpage that will host the Widget.
- 2. __Widget__ - the Widget and all of its associated assets
+ 2. __Widget__ - the Widget and all of its associated assets - loaded into an iframe on the host page.
- 3. __Helper libraries__ - small scripts on the host page that initialise the Widget and allow communication between the host page and Widget
+ 3. __Helper library__ - The [iframeUtil library](#iframeutil) loaded on the host page that allow communication between the host page and Widget.
- 4. __Configuration__ - the customisation and configuration data for the Widget
+ 4. __Configuration__ - the customisation and configuration data for the Widget.

 ## Page setup

-> To add a Widget to your page
+> Copy and pase this into your HTML to add a Widget to your page:

 ```html
 <!-- Start Widget Works - do not change -->